 They are made to glide over and through the snow, allowing the rider to get big air, perform tricks, and race at speed.

-But the exact shape of the board can differ, and these slight differences will impact how the board feels and performs.
+But the exact shape of the snowboard can differ, and these slight differences will impact how the snowboard feels and performs.

 What are the Different Snowboard Shapes?

 There are four main types of snowboard shape.

 These shapes describe the width in the middle of the snowboard, as well as the width and shape in the tip and tail.